 - Lighting candles, filling a woodstove, burning rubbish

-- Participate in training to learn about juvenile firesetters
+- Participate in training to learn about youth firesetters

-- Help raise awareness in your community about juvenile firesetters
+- Help raise awareness in your community about youth firesetters

-- Know the resources in your community to help juvenile firesetters -- or help develop a juvenile firesetters program
+- Know the resources in your community to help youth firesetters -- or help develop a juvenile firesetters program

 - Only a small percentage of fire incidents involving youth are reported to authorities each year